How motor insurance directives workFind everything that has to do with claims within the EEA

 In Spain, the Information Center is a part of the “Consorcio de Compensacion de Seguros” (CCS).
 The Information Centers of other EEA countries are also available on that web page.

 It is the entity you have in your country of residence which receives your claim in the case that it has not been handled by the Representative /Insurer, or in case the liable Insurer has not appointed a representative in Spain, or the liable vehicle is unknown or an uninsured vehicle.

 It basically depends on the legal system of the country where the accident took place.

 What happens if my claim is rejected or the solution offered is not satisfactory for me?

 You have the right to sue the owner of the foreign vehicle and/or its Insurer directly.
 Legal action should normally be carried out in the country of the accident.

 You cannot simultaneously carry out judicial and extrajudicial claims.
 If the injured party chooses to go to Court, the Compensation Body cannot intervene or act.

 What happens if the vehicle was not insured or it is unknown?

-When the victim receives the certificate from the Information Centre which says that the liable vehicle is not insured or unknown you must redirect your claim to the competent Compensation Body.
+When the victim receives the certificate from the Information Center which says that the liable vehicle is not insured or unknown, you must redirect your claim to the competent Compensation Body.

 It is very important that this situation is fully justified by the certificate, otherwise the Compensation Body cannot act.